PaulRusz/Employee-Tracker/README.md

 The user should clone the repository from GitHub.
 This application requires Node.js, Inquirer, and console.table.

+The user can access the application and start it bby using 'node index.js'

 ## Usage
 This application will allow users to view, add, and edit employees, roles, departments, and managers.